 Tape on which the work is recorded should be of archival quality, at least 1.0 mil thick.
 Cassette tapes are not acceptable.
-Tapes should be 1⁄2-track stereo, recorded at 71⁄2 ips, and wound "tails out" on 7-inch open reels.
+Tapes should be 1/2-track stereo, recorded at 71⁄2 ips, and wound "tails out" on 7-inch open reels.
 If the nature and length of the work require it, a 10-inch reel may be used, and the speed may be 15 ips.
 Each reel should contain only the length of tape required for the musical work.
 Leader should be attached to each end of the tape.
 Each tape must be submitted in a sturdy container.
 Tapes and containers must each be labeled with the composer's name, the title of the work, and appropriate technical information.
 The containers must list the date of composition and the duration of the work, and might also include a brief statement identifying such aspects as the sound source and the mechanical process of the work.
-Binding the Dissertation After you have filed two cpies with the Graduate School, one copy will be sent to the bindery and bound for deposit in the Music Library.
+Binding the Dissertation After you have filed two copies with the Graduate School, one copy will be sent to the bindery and bound for deposit in the Music Library.
 The other copy remains unbound in the University Archives.
-You may submit additional personal copies for binding when you file the official copy.
 To determine the cost of binding the dissertation, you must make an appointment to show your official copy to the music librarian, who will ascertain the cost.
 Payment for binding all copies is due at the time the official copy is filed in the Graduate School.
 Consult the Graduate School for details concerning method of payment.
 Directories, Index, Map